skatejs/skatejs/README.md

 - The element is created with the corresponding attribute already on it.
 - The corresponding attribute is added to the element.
 - The corresponding attribute is updated on the element.
+- The corresponding attribute is removed from the element.

 The third form gives you more granularity and flexibility, and is the same form that the example component at the top takes: